 Legacy Code 400169

-Description This unit provides an understanding of the impact of major mental illnesses and disorders on occupational participation.
+Description This subject provides an understanding of the impact of major mental illnesses and disorders on occupational participation.
 These illnesses/disorders are examined from varying perspectives including consumer, recovery, population health and biomedical.
 Mental health legislation, policies, strategies and standards are examined in relation to clinical practice in this field.
 Occupational therapy theory, assessments, interventions and outcomes are incorporated together with cross-disciplinary approaches and current evidence to provide a foundation for practice in mental health settings.

 School Health Sciences